esin87/plant_mom/README.md

 ## Technical Details

 Built using Python, Django, and PostgreSQL.
+Styled with Material Design for Bootstrap.